parttimenerd/jfrtofp/README.md

 We recommend using the [jfrtofp-server](https://github.com/parttimenerd/jfrtofp-server) which includes a custom Firefox Profiler distribution with the converter and a webserver which serves both.

-Download the latest `jfrtofp-all.jar` release and simply pass the JFR file as its first argument:
+If you really want to use it directly, download the latest `jfrtofp-all.jar` release and simply pass the JFR file as its first argument:

 ```sh
   java -jar jfrtofp-all.jar samples/small_profile.jfr